-People with specific phobias (a type of anxiety disorder) are aware of their condition.
+People with specific phobias are aware of their condition.
 Most recognize their fears as being irrational or disproportionate; however, that recognition doesn’t necessarily translate to less fear or anxiety.
 Therapy provides action-based solutions for change.
 Depending on your condition, your health insurance may cover some or all of your treatment.

-Here are five effective therapy treatments for phobias:
+Here are six effective therapy treatments for phobias:

 Exposure therapy is a type of behavioral therapy that helps clients confront their feared situations.
 Your therapist will consistently “expose” you to your phobia via in-vivo or real-life experiences.
 They may create a fear hierarchy with you, slowly leading you to facing the most significant fear.
 Over time, this repeated exposure often creates a desensitization effect.3